Henry Curwen (1528–1596): Life and work

-Henry Curwen was betrothed to Agnes Wharton, a daughter of Thomas Wharton, 1st Baron Wharton.
-He married Mary Fairfax, a daughter of Nicolas Fairfax of Walton.
-His family included a son, Nicholas Curwen (died 1605), who married, (1) Anne, daughter of Simon Musgrave, (2) Elizabeth Carus, a daughter of the lawyer Thomas Carus.
-Henry Curwen had two daughters; Joan Curwen married Christopher Musgrave, and Agnes Curwen married James Bellingham of Helsington.
+Richard Lowther wrote that Mary was attended by Claude Hamilton, Lord Fleming, Lord Herries, and twenty servants or courtiers.
+He met her at Cockermouth and escorted her to Carlisle on 18 May.
+George Lamplugh wrote that Curwen and his wife were away (at Bath) and sent the names of the lords attending Mary to the Earl of Northumberland.
+He mentioned one gentlewoman and did not know the names of the others.

 In 1570 Henry Curwen and Simon Musgrave were knighted and joined an army led by the Earl of Sussex sent into Scotland to support Regent Moray against the supporters of Mary, Queen of Scotland in the west.
 Henry Curwen brought back an iron yett or gate from the Maxwell stronghold at Caerlaverock Castle which he displayed at Workington.

+Marriage and family

+Henry Curwen was first betrothed to Agnes Wharton, a daughter of Thomas Wharton, 1st Baron Wharton.
+He married Mary Fairfax, a daughter of Nicolas Fairfax of Walton.
+His family included: